PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ## Context

 The context is a central piece of data in the Prestashop Billing integration.
-We mostly use it to gather several key information about your product.
+We mostly use it to gather several key informations about your product, as well as the shop that uses it.
 Most of it comes from the `module-lib-billing` php package, and you can even see more informations about how it's constructed by browsing its [source code](https://github.com/PrestaShopCorp/module-lib-billing/blob/main/src/Presenter/BillingPresenter.php).
 Make sure you understand well its implementation [here](#inject-the-prestashop-billing-context) and [here](#edit-the-template-file) and how they interact.

 :::warning
 Do not modify data you do not know the use of, or the Prestashop Billing services could break.